IsabelVazquez/IsabelVazquez.github.io/_posts/2017-11-02-jquery_rails_portfolio_project.markdown

 ---
 layout: post
 title:      "JQuery/Rails Portfolio Project"
-date:       2017-11-02 20:22:03 +0000
+date:       2017-11-02 16:22:04 -0400
 permalink:  jquery_rails_portfolio_project
 ---

 When starting this part of the [Rails project](https://github.com/IsabelVazquez/recipe-app), I appended the HTML from the partials or forms to the show and index pages.
 While this utilizes JQuery, it falls short of creating stable data in the JSON format.
-APIs utilize JSON format instead HTML because of the access and logic with hashes.
+APIs utilize JSON format instead of HTML because of the access and logic with hashes.
 By accessing hashes of recipe and item data, I was then able to create Javascript Model Objects.
 ```
 // JS Model Object
 function Item(item) {